ipfs-inactive/ipfs-redux-bundle/README.md

 - `ipfs-companion` the IPFS instance from [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion) directly.
 - `window.ipfs` in the current page via [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion).
-- `js-ipfs-api` with either a user provided `apiAddress`, the current origin, or the default `/ip4/127.0.0.1/tcp/5001` address.
+- `js-ipfs-http-client` with either a user provided `apiAddress`, the current origin, or the default `/ip4/127.0.0.1/tcp/5001` address.
 - `js-ipfs` **disabled by default**.
 Pass `tryJsIpfs: true, getJsIpfs: () => Promise` to enable it.
 See [Enable js-ipfs](#enable-js-ipfs)

 ## Usage